This article was originally published on June 18, 2012 and has been updated to include current product information.

 Leaving the camera’s shutter open for long periods in Bulb mode to capture multiple bursts can be effective when they occur in quick succession, but (especially early on in a fireworks show), some time may occur between each shell launch.
 If you’re looking to get multiple bursts in this situation, bring an opaque baseball cap to cover the lens in between each burst while the shutter remains open in Bulb mode.
 This is especially easy if you’re using an accessory electronic remote switch with a locking shutter button.

-Let the camera capture the first explosion, then immediately (and gently) drape the baseball hat over the lens, to cover it.
-Leave the shutter open, with the remote’s button still in its locked position.
+Let the camera capture the first fireworks burst, then immediately (and gently) drape the baseball hat over the lens, to cover it.
+Leave the shutter open, with the remote’s button still in its locked position (or your smartphone still holding the shutter open in the camera's Bulb setting.
 When the next bursts go skyward, remove the hat to expose the imaging sensor and after it’s completed, “cover” the lens with the hat again.
 Don’t mix too many fireworks bursts this way, but experiment with different numbers of them.
 When you’ve got enough for one picture, slide the locking switch to unlock the remote’s shutter button and the exposure ends.
 You’re ready for the next bulb-timed picture.
 If you don't have a baseball hat, any solid object large enough to fully cover the front of the lens should work fine (such as a piece of cardboard).

 Option 4: Use faster shutter speeds to “freeze” a fireworks burst

-Unlike many shooters who use long shutter exposures, Canon Product Educator Jim Dicecco has had great success using shorter speeds.
+Unlike many shooters who use long shutter exposures, Canon freelance staffer Jim Dicecco has had great success using shorter speeds.

 Jim explains: “Fireworks are much easier to shoot than most people expect.
 However, you do need to plan ahead.
 Here is my usual equipment: a digital camera, a wide-angle zoom lens (my favorite focal length for shooting fireworks with a full-frame camera is about 24mm, or a 15mm lens on cameras like an EOS Rebel or 70D), a remote shutter release and a small tripod.